-5.38 The policy has the potential to result in positive impacts on a wide range of social, environmental and economic objectives.
-In particular, the policy identifies the site as having the potential to accommodate approximately 1,100 dwellings.
-Given the substantial capacity of the site, it is considered that the policy has the potential to have a positive impact on the objective of providing good quality housing and this impact would become increasingly significant as the development is built out.
-Due to the quantum of development that would be delivered on the site, the policy could also encourage further investment in the area, generate employment and training opportunities in the construction sector, sustain existing local employment and also potentially bringing new jobs into the area.
+The policy has the potential to result in positive impacts on a wide range of social, environmental and economic objectives and the proposed further modifications would not have a significant impact on the performance of the policy in the SA process.
+In particular, although the further modifications to the policy would remove the specific reference to housing in this location meeting local needs, the revised policy would still support the delivery of the same scale of housing and would still require the development to provide a wider choice of housing in the area.
+Consequently, given the substantial capacity of the site, it is considered that the amended policy still has the potential to have a positive impact on the objective of providing good quality housing and this impact would become increasingly significant as the development is built out.
+Due to the quantum of development that would be delivered on the site, the policy could also encourage further investment in the generate employment and training opportunities in the construction sector, sustain existing local employment and also potentially bring new jobs into the area.
 As such, the policy could also have a positive impact on the objectives that relate to poverty and deprivation; education and skills; business growth and productivity; and reducing unemployment.
 It could also generate additional expenditure in nearby town and local centres and, as such, could have some positive impact on the objective of enhancing the vitality and viability of town and local centres.